 I hope to impart some of these lessons so that you might avoid some of these painful injuries that can be so debilitating, and really set you back on your fitness journey.

-I wish you the best of luck that you will achieve the fitness goals that make you happy, and also build a lean, muscular, and healthy body that will improve the wellness of each and every day.
+I wish you the best of luck that you will achieve the fitness, nutrition, and wellness goals that make you happy, and also build a lean, muscular, and healthy body that will improve the wellness of each and every day.

 Take Care, and God Bless!